canonical/charmed-etcd-operator/docs/how-to/manage-persistent-storage.md

 At any time before removing your existing etcd cluster, you can provide a user-defined password for the admin user and configure it to charmed etcd.

-For instructions on how to configure credentials to etcd, refer to the guide [How to manage passwords](#manage-passwords).
+For instructions on how to configure credentials to etcd, refer to the guide [](#manage-passwords).

 With a password now configured, it is safe to remove your existing charmed etcd application: